chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

   - technical-posts
 meta_keywords: "agentic AI, OpenSearch confidence layer, hybrid search guardrails, retrieval abstention, search-confidence scoring, RAG safety, OpenSearch normalization processor, min_score hybrid query, agentic search OpenSearch, autonomous agent retrieval"
 meta_description: "Learn how to build a Confidence Layer on top of OpenSearch retrieval that lets agentic AI systems quantify trust, set adaptive thresholds, and abstain when results are not reliable enough to act on."
-excerpt: "Top-K retrieval always returns results—even when nothing relevant exists.
+excerpt: "Top-K retrieval always returns results-even when nothing relevant exists.
 This post introduces a Confidence Layer framework that gives agents the ability to say 'I'm not confident enough to act,' using OpenSearch primitives like normalization processors, min_score, script_score, and reranking via ML Commons."
 ---

 Agentic AI has moved retrieval from a supporting role to a foundation.
 When an autonomous agent plans, reasons, and iteratively calls tools to answer a question, it depends on retrieval to supply relevant, timely, and complete context at every step.
 OpenSearch has invested heavily in making that retrieval better and more accessible to agents: [hybrid search](https://opensearch.org/blog/building-effective-hybrid-search-in-opensearch-techniques-and-best-practices/), native [agentic search](https://opensearch.org/blog/introducing-agentic-search-in-opensearch-transforming-data-interaction-through-natural-language/) (a conversational agent that plans tool use and generates query DSL from natural language, generally available since OpenSearch 3.2), the **Agentic Chat**, **Investigation Agent**, and **Agentic Memory** capabilities built into OpenSearch UI, and rigorous [relevance evaluation](https://opensearch.org/blog/evaluating-agentic-search-in-opensearch/).